GVenters/Privacy-Statements/jobs-scot.-nhs-uk.md

 Our policy is summarised in the commitments below:

 *	We are committed to telling you what information we store about you.
-*	We are committed to telling you why we thing we can store it.
+*	We are committed to telling you why we think we can store it.
 *	We are committed to keeping what we store secure.
 *	We are committed to giving you as much control over what we store as reasonably possible.
 *	We are also committed to making these as clear as possible for you so if find some of the explanations on this page difficult to understand, please let us know.
 You can do this by sending an email to nss.showteam@nhs.net

 ## Introduction
- This page explains how we collect and use your personal data and how you can exercise control over what we it.
+This page explains how we collect and use your personal data and how you can exercise control over what we do with it.

 ### What is personal data
-Personal data is any data that relates to you and which can be used on its own or in combination with other information that we hold to identify you.
+Personal data is any data that relates to you and can be used on its own, or in combination with other information that we hold, to identify you.

 Examples of information that identifies you could be could be your home address, your email address, your passport number, your driving licence number or your NHS identifier (CHI number).

 Examples of information that could be combined with other information to identify you could be your name, your date of birth, your postcode, your IP address or a web cookie, your ethnicity, religion, gender or religion.